ogmini/Notepad-State-Library/README.md

 There is a potential to recover complete or partial GUIDs from the slack space that can be tied back to past tabstate files.
 These deleted tabstate files could possibly be recovered and examined.

 > [!WARNING]
-> The below approaches make heavy assumptions.
+> The approaches make heavy assumptions.
 As Tabs are opened and closed, the slack space will get more and more convoluted and disarrayed.
 Manual parsing is suggested and there is no guarantee of being able to recover anything of use.

+##### Approaches

+WIP